Chairperson: Dr. Robert Perrin

-The English liberal arts curriculum exposes students to a wide range of literature, from international classics to contemporary multicultural American texts.
+The English major curriculum exposes students to a wide range of literature, from international classics to contemporary multicultural American texts.
 Enhanced writing skills, critical thinking, and an individually tailored humanistic education with a preprofessional focus are the special features of the English liberal arts major or minor.
 The English Teaching curriculum combines the study of literature, writing, and language to provide a comprehensive knowledge of content and teaching methods for future teachers of English or language arts at middle school or high school levels.
 The creative writing minor allows students to focus on the craft of writing poetry, fiction, and creative nonfiction.

 English majors and minors and English Teaching majors are advised by the Director of Undergraduate Studies and the Department Advisor.
 In addition to providing academic support, these advisors serve as a source of departmental information for students regarding scholarships and awards, organizations, and activities.